[Learn Korean E3] Korean Basic Alphabet Letters with Chart

 It also looks like a pot, doesn’t it?
 Let’s pronounce it together.

-To write, write a small line from top to bottom, then a horizontal line from left to write, and at last a circle.
+To write, write a small line from top to bottom, then a horizontal line from left to right, and at last a circle.
 Together with the vowels, it looks like this.

 Putting them all together, it looks like this.

-Let’s practice saying these letters many many times and remember them.
+Let’s practice saying these letters many, many times and remembering them.

 That is all for today.
 Please try using what you have learned today with your Korean friends.